2023 Solar Incentives Guide for Odessa, TX - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives encourage people to make the switch to renewable energy by providing incentives that lower the financial burden of solar panel installation and use.
-These incentives may include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are provided by the federal government, some by the state of Texas and some by your specific utility company, county or municipality.
-Categories of solar incentives include:
+Solar incentives mitigate the cost of installing a solar panel system on your home.
+This category of financial incentives is intended to encourage more homeowners to switch their home over to renewable energy.
+Solar incentives may include upfront discounts, cash back or monthly credits towards your utility bill.
+Some incentives are given by the federal government, some by the state of Texas and some by your utility company, county or municipality.
+Types of solar incentives might include:

-- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you have a net metering agreement with your Odessa utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in other areas you might be refunded a percentage of the value.
+- Net Metering: Net metering factors in once your solar system is up and running.
+If you've signed a net metering agreement with your Odessa utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in others you might get refunded a percentage of the value.

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
+The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
 The credit initially covered 30% of the total cost — for panels, labor, equipment and accessories — although it may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

-To better understand how the ITC could apply to your situation, get in touch with your local Odessa solar panel installation expert and ask for more information.
+To understand exactly how much money the ITC could save you, get in touch with your local Odessa solar panel installer.

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners can apply for a credit equal to 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
+The expansion to the program also makes credits for energy storage systems even easier to claim, starting in 2023.

 State & Local Solar Incentives